Girobank: Privatisation and beyond

 Alliance & Leicester – at that time a building society – won a bidding process for the Girobank operation in 1989 after the Conservative government privatised the bank, as part of a programme of sales of state-owned businesses.
 The transaction was completed in 1990 and by this time the bank was essentially indistinguishable from its competitors, apart from its use of post offices to transact cash business.
 The contract with the Post Office was to continue to be an exclusive one for a fixed period after privatisation.
 After privatisation, the bank expanded and opened a £9.5 million operations centre in Wigan.

 The personal banking business of Girobank became part of the Alliance & Leicester Building Society.
 The business banking arm continued to use the Girobank name as a wholly owned subsidiary of the Alliance and Leicester, repositioned as a cash handler and credit card processor for retailers and other banks.
 In 2003 the Girobank brand was dropped, with the business renamed Alliance & Leicester following further consolidation in the Alliance & Leicester group.
 In May 2010, Alliance & Leicester was acquired by Grupo Santander and the Alliance & Leicester brand was replaced by Santander UK.

 The Girobank wording continued in use on some credit slips intended for paying bills, along with the Alliance & Leicester "plus" logo.
 Some councils were continuing to use the original name "Post Office Giro" in 2011.

 In March 2009, a campaign was launched to bring back Girobank.
 Backers included MPs, trade unions and small businesses.

+In 2021, Santander ceased using the Bootle office building and sold the site for redevelopment; demolition began in 2023.